 - Have the potential to reduce the cancer burden in local communities

-- Have the potential to be transferrable to other low- or middle-income settings
+- Have the potential to be transferable to other low- or middle-income settings

 Read more about the International Innovation Grant in the ASCO Connection article, “International Innovation Grant Supports Novel Breast Cancer Health Education Program in Mexico.”